 When undergoing eye surgery with the LASIK process, the overall time is usually less than 20 minutes for the two eyes.
-And the result can be a fascinating use of both eyes for improved vision with the need for glasses or contact lenses.
+And the result can be a fascinating use of both eyes for improved vision without the need for glasses or contact lenses.
 Meanwhile, the patient can begin to enjoy the benefits almost immediately and more so when the eyes fully heal.
 Whereas, if LASIK is not suitable for anyone, one can consider the PRK or LASEK eye surgery for correction.

 This article addresses some of the required steps before, during, and after LASIK eye surgery.

 Before undergoing LASIK eye surgery